LitExtension Blog

 Being built on a dedicated blogging platform, WooCommerce definitely has an advantage in SEO.
 With the WordPress editor, it's much easier for me to alter body content, basic URL redirections, meta descriptions, alt tags, and other page elements to optimize product pages.

-At the same time, WooCommerce also offers numerous SEO plugins that I can use to optimize your store, and Yoast SEO is considered the most well-known SEO plugin.
+At the same time, WooCommerce also offers numerous SEO plugins that I can use to optimize my store, and Yoast SEO is considered the most well-known SEO plugin.

 Yoast SEO plugin